Capital One’s Walk on the Wild Side of Workplace Design

 With so many creative ways to attract and retain employees of all ages, even industries known for being buttoned up are taking a walk on the wilder side of workplace design.

 Capital One opened up its remarkable Chicago offices at 77 W. Walker Drive for press tours during NeoCon, North America’s largest commercial interior design trade show.
 Like NeoCon itself, Capital One’s offices exemplify the innovations that are changing the look of the workplace and how we function in it.

-To learn more about the thinking behind the financial services firm’s colorful and varied spaces, we spoke with Carrie Ruban, Capital One’s director of workplace solutions, whose broader team oversees the on-site experience for more than 40,000 associates in multiple cities.
+To learn more about the thinking behind the financial services firm’s colorful and varied spaces, we spoke with Carrie Ruban, a leader in Capital One’s Workplace Solutions group, whose broader team oversees the on-site experience for more than 40,000 associates in multiple cities.

 How would you describe the design of the Chicago office?

 Ruban: Just as we customize each office location to embrace elements of the local culture, we also adapt our strategy to meet the needs of the teams working in the space.
 In Chicago, we have tech experts, business analysts, client relationship managers and the teams that support them.